ibm-cloud-docs/apps/tutorials/tutorial_mobile.md

 {: pre}

 ## Step 7.
 Verify that your app is running
-{: #verify}
+{: #verify-mobile}

-After you deploy your app, the DevOps pipeline or command line points you to the URL for your app, for example `abc-devhost.mybluemix.net`.
+After you deploy your app, the DevOps pipeline or command line points you to the URL for your app, for example `abc-devhost.cloud.ibm.com`.
 Go to that URL in your browser.